Antonio Giolitti: Biography

 Antonio Giolitti was a minister in several Italian governments.
-He was Minister for the Budget from 1963 to 1964, from 1969 to 1972 and from 1973 to 1974 in the governments led, respectively by Aldo Moro, Mariano Rumor and Emilio Colombo.
-In this capacity he inspirer the Italian economic planning.
+He was Minister for the Budget from 1963 to 1964, from 1969 to 1972 and from 1973 to 1974 in the governments led, respectively, by Aldo Moro, Mariano Rumor and Emilio Colombo.
+In this capacity he inspired the Italian economic planning.
 From 1977 to 1985, he was a member of the Executive Commission of the European Economic Community in Brussels, and responsible for Regional Policy.

 In 1987, Giolitti left the Italian Socialist Party for disagreements with its leader Bettino Craxi.
 He then returned to the Italian Communist Party (PCI) as an independent candidate and he was elected to the Italian Senate.
-At the end of the Parliamentary term, he withdrew himself from active politics.
+At the end of the parliamentary term, he withdrew from active politics.